Matt Olson Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in the league.

-- The Giants surrender the fourth-fewest home runs in baseball (128 total, one per game).
+- The Giants allow the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- Junis (3-3) takes the mound for the Giants to make his third start of the season.
+- Webb will aim to earn his 10th win when he gets the start for the Giants, his 27th of the season.
+He is 9-9 with a 3.51 ERA and 162 strikeouts through 169 2/3 innings pitched.

-- His last appearance was on Wednesday against the Tampa Bay Rays, when the right-hander threw four scoreless innings while giving up two hits.
+- His most recent appearance came on Saturday against the Atlanta Braves, when the right-hander threw six innings, surrendering four earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.